Niraj-Kamdar/manylinux-wheel-builder/README.md

 # Manylinux-wheel-builder
 This action builds manylinux wheels for several recent versions of Python (3.6 - 3.9) and publishes to pypi.
-It uses docker environment provided by pypa's [manylinux](https://github.com/pypa/manylinux) project.
-I am using [manylinux2010_x86_64 docker](https://quay.io/repository/pypa/manylinux2010_x86_64) container which requires `pip >= 19.0` on the client installing the built wheel.
+It uses docker image provided by pypa's [manylinux](https://github.com/pypa/manylinux) project.
+I am using [manylinux2010_x86_64 docker](https://quay.io/repository/pypa/manylinux2010_x86_64) image which requires `pip >= 19.0` on the client installing the built wheel.

 ## Basic Usage
 If only want to build and publish wheels for linux platform then below CD action will be enough.
 It will only build and publish package if pushed commit contains a version tag because this seems the most appropriate in this case but you can change it if you want.